some retards were less retarded than other retards in the short run

 “This latest news is very disappointing for those of us who believed the governor was a strong advocate for women’s equality and for ending violence against women,” said Marcia A. Pappas, the group’s president.
 “We at the National Organization for Women-New York State believe that in spite of the governor’s heretofore excellent record on women’s issues, it is now time for the governor to step down.”

 The New York National Organization for Women, an influential player in the Democratic Party, had previously expressed concern only about Mr. Paterson’s involvement in the case, but it had stopped short of asking him to leave office.

-― he often deploys multiple browsers and constantly replies to himself (velko), Tuesday, 2 March 2010 18:50 (nine years ago) link
+― he often deploys multiple browsers and constantly replies to himself (velko), Tuesday, 2 March 2010 18:50 (ten years ago) link

 NEW YORK -- Sen. Kirsten Gillibrand says Gov. David Paterson would have to resign if allegations that he abused his power are proven true.

 Associated PressDemocratic Sen. Kirsten Gillibrand, who was appointed by Gov. Paterson, says the governor should step down if power was abused.
 Paterson's role in a domestic abuse case against a top aide is being investigated by state Attorney General Andrew Cuomo.
 The New York Times on Tuesday reported that the governor had personally directed two state employees to contact the woman who made the complaint.

 Paterson supporters say there is more to the story.